Repeat order

 Add to segments

-To find all customers who made their first order within a specified date range, start with the Repeat Order attribute located under Transactional Behaviors:
+To find all customers who made their first order within a specified date range, start with the Repeat Order attribute located under Purchase behaviors:

 Use the repeat order attribute to find repeat orders by date range.